Academy of Interactive Arts & Sciences: D.I.C.E. Summit

-The D.I.C.E. summit is an annual multi-day gathering of video game executives held in Las Vegas, Nevada.
-Established in 2002 by AIAS, the conference is host to the annual Entertainment Software Association's Interactive Achievement Awards.
+The D.I.C.E.
+Summit is an annual multi-day gathering of video game executives held in Las Vegas.
+Established in 2002 by AIAS, the conference is host to the annual Interactive Achievement Awards, which has since been rebranded as the D.I.C.E.
+Awards.
 The conference differs from other conferences in the industry in its emphasis on the business and production end of the industry, with a focus on trends and innovations in video game design.
 The conference specializes in providing a more intimate, orderly venue for select industry leaders to network.

 Structure

 In 2007, a keynote speaker was added to open the event, which had traditionally begun with recreation before the introduction of presentations and panels.

 Corporate members

+Current list of corporate members (as of April 4, 2023):